johntaylormfc/CICDTestApp/README.md

 - Push or open a PR against `main` (or `master`).
 - The “BC CI/CD” workflow will build and produce a `.app` artifact.

+### Other ways to trigger CI
+- Manually dispatch: Go to Actions > BC CI/CD > Run workflow and leave "deploy" unchecked.
+- Any commit to `main`/`master` or a PR targeting those branches will also trigger the build job.

 ## Run CD (manual deploy)
 - Go to Actions > “BC CI/CD” > Run workflow
 - Enable the `deploy` checkbox and set `environment` (defaults to `Sandbox`)
 - The job will download the artifact from this run and publish it to the specified environment.

+Tip: If you only want to build (no deploy), run the workflow without checking `deploy`.

 ## Changing regions/versions
 Edit `.github/workflows/bc-ci-cd.yml` and change the `country` in `Get-BCArtifactUrl` (e.g., `us`, `gb`, `dk`) or pin a specific version/build if desired.